aut0poietic/ia-wc-pipleline/webpack-stupid-wc/readme.md

 # An Intentionally Stupid Attempt

- This directory contains an attempt and plodding forward to build a Web Component with webpack, SASS and lit-element without much thought or planning.
+ This directory contains an attempt to build a lit-element based Web Component with webpack & node-sass without much thought or planning.

  You can rebuild this yourself using `npm run build` and serve it up using `npm run serve`.

-##Results
+## The Process
+The source files are in a directory named for the component, with the idea being that the build process would capture the directory name and generate the file name.
+(Of course, I didn't actually put that bit in there.)

+The `ia-card/index.js` file is the entry point and I put no thought into handling it so there are no rules in the config for it.
+No Babel, either.

+The `ia-card/index.scss` is imported into a JS as a variable and lit-element uses that in the static `styles` getter, as is the pattern.
+The webpack config is using the `css-to-string-loader` to create a CSS string rather than a JavaScript Module containing the CSS (as style-loader would produce).

+## Results

 | Item | Detail |
 | ---- | ------ |
 | Source JS | 448B |
 | Source CSS (SCSS) | 326B |
 | Production Bundle | 22KB |

- ##The Process
-The source files are in a directory named for the component, with the idea being that the build process would capture the directory name and generate the file name.
-Of course, I didn't actually put that bit in there.

-The `ia-card/index.js` file is the entry point and I put no thought into handling it so there are no rules in the config for it.
-No Babel, either.

-The `ia-card/index.scss` is imported into the JS as a variable and lit-element uses that in the static `styles` getter as is the pattern.
-The webpack config is using the `css-to-string-loader` to create a CSS string rather than a JavaScript faux-Module containing the CSS (as style-loader would produce).

-## Results

-It works on [supported browsers](https://caniuse.com/#search=modules) with no real obvious technical issues.
+It works on [supported browsers](https://caniuse.com/#search=modules) with no obvious technical issues.

 ### The Problems